-At the age of eighteen, Glenn Mills had not read any self-help books.
-He’d barely read any books whatsoever.
+At the age of 18, Glenn Mills had not read any self-help books—he’d barely read any books whatsoever.
 The tough training program meant that he didn’t study more than necessary.
-He memorized the American Constitution, the most important presidents and learned basic grammar and mathematics that was sufficient for figuring out if he received the right change when buying breakfast.
+He learned basic grammar, memorized the American Constitution and the most important presidents, and enough mathematics to figure out if he’d received the right change when buying breakfast.

-Furthermore, Mills had not been able to muster enough energy to go to church, which excluded option one above.
-Suffering was something he’d done during practice.
+Mills had not been able to muster enough energy to go to church, which excluded option one above.
+Suffering was something he’d already done during practice.
 He had put so much pressure on himself that his vision had turned all blurry.
-He’d gotten up at a quarter to four, six days a week, and he’d swum with cramps, sunburn and with glasses that were way too tight.
+He’d gotten up at a quarter to four, six days a week, and he’d swum with cramps, sunburn and glasses that were way too tight.
 Yet there was nothing as painful as a bad race.
 Nor was there any time to suffer.
-Furthermore, Coach Dennis had impressed upon his swimmers that they were not allowed to blame anyone else for their failures.
-At least not the coach.
-Then Mary T. Meagher performed beautifully at the 200 meters butterfly event.
+Furthermore, Coach Dennis had impressed upon his swimmers that they were not allowed to blame anyone else for their failures—at least not the coach.
+Then Mary T. Meagher performed beautifully at the 200m butterfly event.

-Glenn Mills now started working his way up the field.
+Back to the race: Glenn Mills now started working his way up the field.
 1:08.8 was not a particularly good time for the initial 100 meters.
-In the stands, Coach Dennis didn’t believe that he could get a time below 2:20.
+In the stands, Coach Dennis didn’t believe that Mills could get a time below 2:20.
 John Moffet in the lead was swimming toward what looked like a safe victory.
 Mills knew that he still had some power left in him and after the last turn, he gave everything.
-He was the only one in the field able to step up his pace and it looked as if he was about to come in second in the race and get a spot on the American team, which would obviously not be allowed to go to the Olympics, but would nevertheless be recognized in a ceremony by the swimming association.
-This wasn’t what was on Mills’ mind at the moment – he just swam for all he was worth.
-He swam so hard that he was able to catch up with Moffet, who was still not entirely wasted, but nevertheless failed to counteract Mills’ spurt of energy.
-At the end, it looked as if they both touched the pool wall at the same time, but the electronics of the time indicated that Glenn Mills had won the race with a measly one hundredth of a second.
+He was the only one in the field able to step up his pace, and it looked as if he was about to come in second in the race and get a spot on the American team.
+If he did, he obviously would not be allowed to go to the Olympics, but would be recognized in a ceremony by the swimming association.
+This wasn’t what was on Mills’ mind at the moment—he just swam for all he was worth.
+He swam so hard that he was able to catch up with Moffet, who was still not entirely exhausted, but failed to counteract Mills’ spurt of energy.
+At the end, it looked as if they both touched the pool wall at the same time, but the electronics of the time indicated that Glenn Mills had won the race by a measly one hundredth of a second.

-Qualifying to be a part of an Olympic team without any Olympics to compete in was obviously frustrating.
-At the same time, both Moffet and Mills were still young with a great future ahead of them.
-The obvious career objective, the 1984 Olympics in Los Angeles, was still far off in the future.
-Glenn Mills spent these four seasons at the University of Alabama, and John Moffet, who was only sixteen years old in 1980, ended up in Stanford a few years later.
+Qualifying to be a part of an Olympic team without any Olympics to compete in was obviously frustrating, but both Moffet and Mills were still young with a great future ahead of them.
+The next obvious career objective, the 1984 Olympics in Los Angeles, was still far off in the future.
+Glenn Mills spent these four seasons at the University of Alabama, and John Moffet, who was only 16 years old in 1980, ended up at Stanford a few years later.